 Where another agency is providing the legal services

-Where another agency subject to the RTI Act is providing the legal service, some documents—documents which are not client documents but rather belong to the agency itself—relating to the legal work will not be documents the instructing agency is entitled to access.
-In circumstances where the scope of the access application is broad enough to extend to these other documents, it may be appropriate to consider a partial transfer of the application under section 38 of the RTI Act.
-Transferring the remaining part of an application will avoid delays to the applicant and ensure their entire application is progressed by relevant agencies as quickly as possible.
+In those circumstances, it may be appropriate for the first agency to consider a partial transfer of the application to the second agency under section 38 of the RTI Act.
+This will avoid delays to the applicant and ensure their entire application is progressed by the relevant agencies as quickly as possible.